SLX Corpus of Classic Sociolinguistic Interviews

 Introduction

-The SLX Corpus of Classic Sociolinguistic Interviews comprises eight sociolinguistic interviews with a total of nine speakers, conducted in the 1960s and 70s.
-All of the interviews are conducted by William Labov or by one of his students.
 Labov notes that these interviews are not classic in the sense that they form part of a systematic sociolinguistic study of the speech community.
 What makes these interviews classic is that they represent classic solutions to the problems of achieving cross-cultural contact, reducing the effect of the Observers Paradox and approximating the vernacular of everyday life.
 Most importantly, they are interviews with extraordinarily gifted, memorable and fluent speakers.

 These particular interviews have also been targeted for inclusion in this corpus because of their sound quality and because publication of the audio data and corresponding transcripts and annotations does not violate any agreement the interviewer made with the speakers regarding data distribution.

 The SLX Corpus was developed as part of the Data and Annotations for Sociolinguistics (DASL) Project, an investigation of best practices in the use of digital speech corpora for the study of language variation.
 Containing classic interview material in the Labovian tradition, it is a valuable teaching tool for linguists.
-The recordings demonstrate successful interviewing techniques, the sound quality is high, and the digitization, segmentation and transcription of the data represent best practice in these areas.
+The recordings demonstrate successful interviewing techniques, the sound quality is high, and the digitization, segmentation, and transcription of the data represent best practice in these areas.
 The variable survey highlights over 150 sociolinguistic variables attested in the corpus and suggests avenues for further research.
-Most importantly, the SLX Corpus provides both an example of a digital speech corpus developed specifically to support sociolinguistic research, and a stable benchmark for training in sociolinguistic data collection, digitization, segmentation, transcription, analysis and publication.
+Most importantly, the SLX Corpus provides both an example of a digital speech corpus developed specifically to support sociolinguistic research, and a stable benchmark for training in sociolinguistic data collection, digitization, segmentation, transcription, analysis, and publication.

 Data

 The audio data reflects a broad spectrum of speaking styles, including spontaneous speech, narratives, responses and formal linguistic tasks.
 The interviews touch on a multitude of topics, and corpus users should note that the language of the interviews represents the uncensored opinions of the speakers, reflecting their daily concerns and personal histories.
+Taken as a whole, the speakers exemplify a wide variety of regional and social dialects.

 Updates